HouzuoGuo/Aurinko2/doc/Home.md

 Aurinko2
 =
-An XML document database engine implementation in Scala.
+Aurinko2 - An XML document database engine implementation in Scala.

 Features
 -
 - Store, manage and retrieve XML documents
 - Client-server data exchange using XML format
 - Build powerful queries using built-in simple query syntax
-- Optimised for scalability on SMP systems
+- Optimised for scalability on SMP systems with fairness guarantee
 - Never lose your data in case of a crash

 Tutorial